DmxLarchey/Kruskal-Veldman/README.md

 ```console
 make type
 ```
-while the `Prop`-bounded could be obtained via `make prop`.
+while the `Prop`-bounded version could be obtained via `make prop`.
 Notice that only one can be compiled in a given directory because the code base in the same, except from one selector file `base/base_implem.v` which is copied either from [`implem/prop.v`](theories/implem/prop.v) or [`implem/type.v`](theories/implem/type.v) depending on `make prop` or `make type`.